 - NJ 54/Rail Corridor Alignment

-- High degree of separation from traffic, particularly along the rail corridor
+- A high degree of separation from traffic, particularly along the rail corridor segment, which leads to a safer and more enjoyable user experience

 - Proximity to population centers and bicycle/pedestrian connections